Michael Maxwell Steer

 “Our daughter Serafina chose to take up the harp aged seven.
-After the VIth form at Chethams Specialist Music School, where she had access to a first-rate concert harp, in 2000 we were faced with buying her a £10,000 instrument for music college – but as we had only recently moved house a further loan was out of the question.
+After graduating from Chethams School of Music, where she had access to a first-rate concert harp, we were faced with buying her a £10,000 instrument for music college – but as we had only recently moved house a further loan was out of the question.
 For us, a genuine fairy godmother provided a suitable instrument, so the ground was laid for Serafina’s later successes as a harpist and songwriter.”

 To help others in similar situations Clancy created Cherubim Music Trust in 2001 with the aid of the Gosling Foundation.
-In the decades since, the Trust has grown steadily by purchase and donation and now holds 30+ instruments worth over £550,000 that are loaned to young talented musicians in need of a better instrument.
+In the decades since, the Trust has grown steadily by purchase, donation and loan and now holds 50+ instruments worth over £550,000 that are loaned to young talented musicians in need of a better instrument.

 Deirdre Clancy Steer

-Clancy founded Cherubim and has been tirelessly involved in its growth.
-She has played a key role in the development of modern theatre since 1966.
-From her seminal years at the London Royal Court Theatre, where she designed all the early Edward Bond plays, she has collaborated with many of the world’s leading theatre, opera and film directors, designing nearly 200 productions on all over the world.
-Among her awards are two Olivier Best Costume Awards and a BAFTA-Film Best Costume Award for Mrs Brown.
+Clancy played a key role in the development of modern theatre since seminal 1960s at the London Royal Court.
+She has collaborated with many of the world’s leading theatre, opera and film directors, designing nearly 200 productions worldwide.
+She holds two Oliviers for Best Costume, a BAFTA Best Costume for Mrs Brown.